 Williams throws for 5 TDs, No. 10 USC outlasts Arizona

+TUCSON, Ariz. – Caleb Williams was without two of his top targets and it did nothing to slow him down.
+Same for the rest of Southern California’s talented offense.

-TUCSON, Ariz.
-(AP) Caleb Williams threw for 411 yards and five touchdowns, and No. 10 Southern California scored two touchdowns in the fourth quarter to outlast Arizona 45-37 on Saturday night.
+Williams threw for a career-high 411 yards and five touchdowns, and No. 10 USC overcame injuries to several key players to outlast Arizona 45-37 on Saturday night.

+“You get to spread the ball around a little bit more and the other team can’t key on on anybody,” said Williams, who completed passes to 10 different receivers.
+“Those guys stepped up and I just tried to put the ball where they could make catches.”

 The Trojans (7-1, 5-1 Pac-12) had an extra week to shake off their first loss of the season, an emotional 43-42 setback at No. 14 Utah.

+“The number of things that didn’t go our way was a long list and I don’t know many teams that would respond like this,” USC coach Lincoln Riley said.

-The Wildcats (3-5, 1-4) nearly kept up with USC offensively, finishing with 543 total yards.
-Defensively, they struggled with missed tackles and allowed USC to convert 11 of 17 on third down.
+The Wildcats (3-5, 1-4) struggled defensively, but nearly kept up with USC offensively, finishing with 543 total yards.

 Jayden de Laura threw for 380 yards and three touchdowns to Dorian Singer, the last a 5-yarder that cut USC’s lead to 45-37 with 1:26 left.
 USC recovered the onside kick to seal the victory.